 March 2016 saw Myanmar’s first democratically elected government to take office since 1962, though under a constitution that gives veto powers to non-elected representatives.
 Before it took office the National League for Democracy (NLD) set out a new direction for the country, stating that it would ‘strive for the establishment of a genuine federal democratic union base on the principles of freedom, equality and self-determination’.
 However, the challenge is not only to move from a military dictatorship to a federal democracy, but also to move from an isolated war economy to a market economy with significant international linkages.

-Professor Stefan Collignon will be discussing these twin challenges, and the important role of public finances in them, at our event.
+Professor Stefan Collignon discussed these twin challenges, and the important role of public finances in them, at our event.

 About Stefan Collignon:

 Stefan Collignon is the author of the 2018 report published by Konrad-Adenauer-Foundation: ‘Public Finance For A Genuine Federal Democratic Union: An Introduction into Public Spending and Taxation Issues for Myanmar’